Subscribe Now

 SMURFIT KAPPA SHAREHOLDERS FACE UNEASY FUTURE

-FANS OF Moneybags will be aware that he has long highlighted the lack of a trans-Atlantic presence for Smurfit Kappa Group (SKG), a state of affairs that, rather late in...
+FANS OF Moneybags will be aware that he has long highlighted the lack of a trans-Atlantic presence for Smurfit Kappa Group (SKG), a state...
 Read more »

 AMINEX FINALLY READY FOR THE BIG TIME?

-THE REAPPOINTMENT last month of Bob Ambrose as a director of Aminex is a real signal that the potential game-changer well – Chikumbi-1 (CH-1), which had originally been planned for...
+THE REAPPOINTMENT last month of Bob Ambrose as a director of Aminex is a real signal that the potential game-changer well – Chikumbi-1 (CH-1),...
 Read more »

 SUPERPAT’S BIG SCREEN